GfSE/SpecIF/tutorials/06_Very-Simple-Model-FMC.md

 }
 ```

-- In this example we need three *resourceClasses* for the diagram as well as model-elements of class *Actor* and *State*.
+- In this example we need three *resourceClasses* for the diagram plus the model-elements of class *Actor* and *State*.
-- The forth resourceClass given with \"id\":\"RC-Event\" is not used by FMC Block Diagrams, but it is the third fundamental model-element type.
+- The forth resourceClass given with \"id\":\"RC-Event\" is not used here, but it is the third fundamental model-element type.
 One of the interesting principles of FMC is that *any model notation* consists of only three fundamental model-element types, namely *Actor*, *State* and *Event*.
 - Apart from the *propertyClasses* discussed in earlier tutorials, we find two new ones:
-The diagram shall be shown by a property \"id\":\"PC-Diagram\" of it's own to give it a distinguished role by means of it's \"title\":\"SpecIF:Diagram\".
+The diagram shall be referenced by a seoarate property \"id\":\"PC-Diagram\" to give it a distinguished role by means of it's \"title\":\"SpecIF:Diagram\".
 The original type of each element, which can be seen as a subclass to the fundamental class, is specified in a property of class \"id\":\"PC-Type\".